-What are cookies on my iPhone?
+What Are Cookies on My iPhone?

 Cookies are small encrypted pieces of information that websites store on your iPhone to remember information about you and your visit.

-A typical example would be, when you visit an online store, add a product to your shopping cart, but didn’t complete the order.
+A typical example would be, when you visit an online store, and add a product to your shopping cart, but didn’t complete the order.

 So next time, you visit the same website you’ll find your item right where you left it, in the shopping cart.
 That’s the power of cookies.

-Should I clear cookies on my iPhone?
+Should I Clear Cookies on My iPhone?

 Even though they’re tiny, they can take up space over time, which may affect your device’s performance speed.
 Speaking of performance, please read this helpful article for an in-depth guide on how to speed up your iPhone.

-That’s why you need to clear cookies on your iPhone.
+That’s why you need to clear cookies on your iPhone because it can protect your phone from hackers.
 So enough with the waffling, we’ve got a lot to cover in this guide.
 Let’s get started.

-How to clear cookies in Safari on an iPhone
+How to Clear Cookies in Safari on an iPhone

 This will lead to bad user experiences, instead, delete them periodically.
 Without further ado, let’s get started.